When Can a Person Sue For Malicious Prosecution?

 - The complainant procured the institution of proceedings by the professional prosecutor or the police officer, either by furnishing information relevant to the determination of whether or not a charge should be laid that he knew to be false, or by withholding information that he knew to be true, or both.

-An example of a citizen suing their employer, rather than the police, for malicious prosecution can be found in McNeil v.
+An example of a citizen suing a party other than the police, specifically an employee suing an employer, can be found in McNeil v.
 Brewers Retail Inc., 2008 ONCA 405, O.J.
 No. 1990, whereby Brewer’s Retail Inc. knowingly withheld security footage from the police while aware that the tapes would exonerate McNeil.
 It was successfully argued by McNeil that by failing to forward that evidence to the police all three elements of the three part test as above were met.

 Inherent to the elements of a malicious prosecution case is the element of malice.
-In certain circumstances the 'malice' element may be plain and obvious; however, malice can be demonstrated by showing that the proceeding was commenced illicitly; St-Jacques v.
-Doyle, 2008 CanLII 9381:
+In certain circumstances the malice element may be plain and obvious; however, malice can be demonstrated by showing that the proceeding was commenced illicitly and as was explained in St-Jacques v.
+Doyle, 2008 CanLII 9381 where it was said:

 Malice is established by showing that the actual motive was improper, or the circumstances were such that the prosecution can only be accounted for by imputing some wrong or indirect motive to the defendant.
 The burden is on the plaintiff to show malice.